HotswapProjects/HotswapAgent/plugin/hotswap-agent-owb-plugin/README.md

 [Open Web Beans/CDI](http://openwebbeans.apache.org/)
 =====================================
 Reinject injection points after bean redefinition.
-Define and register a new bean into running BeanManager if a new bean class is defined.
+Define and register new bean in BeanManager if a new bean class is defined.
 Redefine proxy class if proxied class is redefined.
 Appropriate redefinition can be specified in `hotswap-agent.properties` file.
 Generally there are 2 approaches what to do after bean class redefinition:

-* reinject injection points in existing bean instances - bean state **survives**
+* reinject injection points in existing bean instances - bean instances **survive**
-* reload existing bean instances in contexts - the bean state **is lost**
+* reload existing bean instances in contexts - bean instances are **lost**

-OWB plugin uses reinjection by default, but it could be not desired in all cases.
-Therefore precise reloading strategy can be specified in `hotswap-agent.properties config`: file using parameter `owb.beanReloadStrategy`.
-Following values are allowed:
+OWB plugin uses reinjection by default, but it is not desired in some cases.
+Therefore it is possible to specify reloading strategy in `hotswap-agent.properties config`: file using parameter `owb.beanReloadStrategy` with following values:

-* NEVER - (default strategy) reinject existing bean instances after bean class redefinition and never reload contexts
+* NEVER - (default strategy) reinject existing bean instances after bean class redefinition, never reload contexts
-* FIELD_SIGNATURE_CHANGE - reload bean instance after any field is changed including annotation of fields as well.
+* FIELD_SIGNATURE_CHANGE - reload bean instances after any field change including annotation of fields.
-* METHOD_FIELD_SIGNATURE_CHANGE reload bean instance after any method/field is changed including all modification specified for FIELD_SIGNATURE_CHANGE
+* METHOD_FIELD_SIGNATURE_CHANGE reload bean instances after any method/field change including all modification specified for FIELD_SIGNATURE_CHANGE
-* CLASS_CHANGE - reload bean after any class change and any modification in previous strategies.
+* CLASS_CHANGE - reload bean instances after any class change and any modification from previous strategies.

 #### Implementation notes: